otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/Module 08 - Data Modelling and Advanced ORM.md

 Notice there's no `on_delete` on a `ManyToManyField`.
 There's nothing for it to describe: neither side owns the other, and removing one row from the join table doesn't imply deleting anything else.

 `blank=True` matters here in a way it doesn't elsewhere.
-A many-to-many is never required at creation time, because the object has to exist before it can be related to anything - you can't add members to a class that hasn't been saved yet.
+A many-to-many is never required at creation time, because the object has to exist before it can be related to anything.
+You can't add members to a class that hasn't been saved yet.

 ---